 An honorary organization often times offers a student recognition for academic excellence, leadership and service to the community.
 Washburn University sponsors a number of honorary organizations; many are connected to academic departments on campus.
 One such organization is the chapter of Phi Kappa Phi, a nonprofit honor society that promotes the pursuit of excellence in all fields of higher education and recognizes outstanding achievement by students, faculty, and others through election to membership, and through various awards for distinguished achievement.
-Please contact the Student Activities and Greek Life office for more information or see the complete list at www.washburn.edu/getalife.
+Please contact the Office of Student Involvement and Development for more information or see the complete list at www.washburn.edu/getalife.